‘We are minutes away from death’: Gaza’s al-Shifa Hospital under attack

 As the fighting intensifies just by the front gate of the hospital, for Abu Salmiya, the hospital’s director, the outlook is bleak.

-“We are totally cut off from the whole world … We are stranded, we sent many SOS to the whole world – there has been no response, no response,” he said.
+“We are totally cut off from the whole world … We are stranded, we sent many SOS to the whole world – there has been no response.”